Also known as: Chaste Tree, Chasteberry, Monk's Pepper, Abraham's Balm, Agnus Castus

 Is Vitex / Chaste Tree Berry safe to take daily?

 Vitex / Chaste Tree Berry has a Warming energy and Pungent post-digestive effect.
 Key cautions: Vitex should not be used during pregnancy, as its hormonal-modulating effects are contraindicated once conception occurs.
 It should not be combined with hormonal contraceptives, IVF medications, or dopamine agonist drugs (bromocriptine, cabergoline) due to pharmacological overlap.
-Always work with a practitioner to determine the right daily regimen for your constitution.
+Daily use generally fits when the herb matches the constitution and current state of balance (prakriti and vikriti).

 What is the recommended dosage for Vitex / Chaste Tree Berry?

 Standardized extract (Ze 440 or equivalent): 20-40 mg daily.
 Tincture (1:5): 2-4 ml in the morning.
 Dried berries: 500-1000 mg daily.
 The key principle with vitex is consistency over time, it is not a fast-acting herb.
 Minimum 3 months of daily use is typically needed to see full effects on menstrual regularity.
 For PMS, 3-6 cycles is the standard treatment duration.
 Some women benefit from ongoing use for a year or more.
-Dosage should always be adjusted based on your individual constitution (prakriti) and current state of balance (vikriti).
+Classical dosing is constitution-specific — prakriti and current vikriti both shape the working range for any individual.

 Can I take Vitex / Chaste Tree Berry with other herbs?